 While you can make another call to the service provider to see what they can offer to improve their service, you might have to switch providers altogether and go through the process all over again.

 However, switching Internet providers doesn’t have to be as stressful as it has been in the past.
 If you know exactly what you’re looking to get out of an Internet service provider, you can narrow down your options and find the best match for your home and your Internet needs.

-Think about all the things you want to accomplish with your new Internet provider, such as Internet speed, contract lengths, or the amount of devices you can connect at one time without interrupting or delaying service.
+Think about all the things you want to accomplish with your new Internet providers, such as Internet speed, contract lengths, or the number of devices you can connect at one time without interrupting or delaying service.